 To my mind, that is our purpose as photographers.
 To see, and to capture the things that we see.
 In order to do this in a world where billions upon billions of photographs are taken each year, to stand out from the crowd, we must have vision.
 We need the creativity to make the ordinary extraordinary.
 After all, someday, even the icebergs of Antarctica won’t be so inaccessible anymore.

-If there is one last thought that I’d like to leave you with, it’s this: No matter what you believe in, there is an amazing God and life is really miraculous.
+If there is one last thought that I’d like to leave you with, it’s this: There is an amazing God and life is really miraculous.
 It’s an undeniable truth.
 Everything that we see and experience has value — not just the major, spectacular things, but the mundane things that we encounter every day, too.
 As photographers, it’s up to us to hone our vision so that we can see the extraordinary things in everyday life and just as importantly, it’s up to us to reveal those things for others to see.
 So if you ever find yourself bored with your surroundings, just think about how amazing it is to have the chance to experience those surroundings.
 It isn’t necessary to depart for exotic locales or chase nature’s greatest dangers.
 All that is needed is the ability to look at the world differently.